Event Planning Information

 Publicizing Your Event Online

-Once you’ve submitted the Event Request Form and have received confirmation from the Dean’s Office, the Events & Communications Manager will send you a link to submit the Approved Event Publicity Request Form.
-This form collects information about your event including the formal event name, exact event time, event description, registration URL (if applicable), etc. Once the Approved Event Publicity Request Form has been submitted, the event will be published to the following outlets:
+Once an event has been approved and confirmed by the Dean’s Office, you will receive a link to submit the Approved Event Publicity Request Form.
+This form collects information about your event including the formal event name, exact event time, *event description, registration URL (if applicable), etc. *Please note that the event description may be edited slightly to keep a consistent voice/format across all calendar listings.

 • The Docket - The Docket is an email newsletter distributed each Sunday evening and Thursday morning that contains a list of events arranged by week with links for more information.
 Submit your publicity request by Friday at 9 a.m. or Wednesday at 9 a.m. for inclusion on Sunday or Thursday (respectively).